tobiasvl/obsidian-docs/en/User interface/Workspace/Sidebar.md

 ### Rearrange tabs

-As of July 2021, there’s no way to rearrange the tabs.
-If you’d find this handy, echo your voice in [this feature request](https://forum.obsidian.md/t/reorder-tabs-of-panels-in-left-sidebar/9812).
+You can rearrange the tabs in a pane by dragging and dropping them with the mouse.

 ## Panes